Invoice Refunds

 4) Choose the correct date.
 This date should represent the date that the actual refund will be processed.

-5) Select an appropriate Payment method (how the customer is going to be refunded)
+5) Select an applicable Payment method (how the customer is going to be refunded).

 NOTE: If items added to the Invoice Refund are “inventory” type items and Inventory Control is enabled, these products will be returned to stock upon posting.

-7) Enter the Price per unit of the item(s) and any Discount provided, if applicable
+7) Enter the Price per unit of the item(s) and any Discount provided on original Invoice, if applicable.

 8) Enter any other information that is required for the refund.